kangwang1988/kangwang1988.github.io/_posts/2016-04-10-how-to-rob-wechat-red-envelop-automatically.md

 From the WeChat.apis, we will get a list of the classes and corresponding selectors included in WeChat.
 Just take the WCPayC2CMessageNodeView for example.
 ![WCPayC2CMessageNodeView-apis](https://github.com/kangwang1988/kangwang1988.github.io/raw/master/img/WCPayC2CMessageNodeView-apis.png)

-	In a word, we will call the onClick method of WCPayC2CMessageNodeView when its didMoveToSuperview is called.
+	In a word, we will call the onClick method of WCPayC2CMessageNodeView when its `didMoveToSuperview` is called.

 3.The whold implementation of the plugin could be found in [Github](https://github.com/kangwang1988/WeChatPlugin)

 ### Summary

 	Objective-C is famous for its powerful runtime support.
 With categories, method swizzling, you can do a lot of job as you wanna.
-When you wanna to do some research or dig into its inner implementation, you might need a jailbroken device and a good use of lldb.
-Besides, hopper disassembler might also helps you a lot.
+When you wanna do some research or dig into its inner implementation, you might need a jailbroken device and a good use of lldb.
+Besides, hopper disassembler might also help you a lot.
 With a good knowledge of how the app works and what selector from which class you are interested in, you can modify it using a method swizzling, compile it into a dylib, modify the binary's load commands and inject the dylib, resign it and it will work on a non-jailbroken device.

 	This article is only for researching, don't do anything illegal with it.